Back

 With a comprehensive mobile app business plan, you’ll be able to use facts and exact calculations to determine the overall direction of the business:

-• Gain useful insights about the competition and the current state of the market
+• Gain useful insights into the competition and the current state of the market

 • Make informed decisions regarding marketing and communication

-• Evaluate performance and decide what’s the best way to allocate your resources
+• Evaluate performance and decide on the best allocation of resources

 It will also help you to better manage your team: